Millicent Fawcett wearing a pendant given to her by the NUWSS in recognition of her service

 This painting is permanently in storage.
 It was shown at the Royal Academy in 1930 and, after being bought for the nation as a Chantrey Bequest purchase, has never been seen in public since.
 When I was writing Enterprising Women I arranged to see the painting in the Tate’s store.
 There was no difficulty – beyond making an appointment – in gaining access – but how very different from saying ‘hallo’ to Mrs Pankhurst every day, if one so chose, in the National Portrait Gallery.

 Mrs Fawcett was not, of course, without staunch memorialising supporters.
 But, rather than a statue, they put their efforts into a building – Women’s Service House in Marsham Street, Westminster – and named the large hall inside for Mrs Fawcett.
-Financial exigency has long since separated the building from the women’s movement (although we are thankful that it has been given a new lease of life by Westminster School) and Mrs Fawcett’s name has been obliterated here as it has been from the library with which it was once synonymous.
+Financial exigency has long since separated the building from the women’s movement (although we are thankful that it has been given a new lease of life by Westminster School).
+For many years Millicent Fawcett’s name was synonymous with the wonderful library that originated in Women’s Service House but was at the beginning of the 21st century given the much less resonant name of The Women’s Library.

 However Mrs Fawcett’s lifelong work for the women’s cause is still commemorated in the vigorous efforts of The Fawcett Society.
 I am sure, sensible woman that she was, she would much rather that that was the case than that her portrait should hang in the National Portrait Gallery.
 And, yet, knowing how responsive the public is to the visual image, I do wish she might be allowed to share Mrs Pankhurst’s limelight.

-Because it would be too ironic to devote a post to bemoaning the lack of visual representation of Mrs Fawcett, her she is, wearing an National Union of Women’s Suffrage Societies badge.
-You can read very much more about Millicent Fawcett, Annie Swynnerton – and all the members of the extensive and energetic members of the Garrett circle in my Enterprising Women: the Garretts and their circle- available online from Francis Boutle Publishers or from all good bookshops (in stock, for instance, at Foyles, Charing Cross Road).
+Because it would be too ironic to devote a post to bemoaning the lack of visual representation of Mrs Fawcett, here she is, wearing an National Union of Women’s Suffrage Societies badge.